Tanujarora100/Devops-Interview-Notes/Devops-Notes/Tools/Terraform-Notes.md

 #### What does the terraform plan command do?
-- Terraform plan creates an execution plan, showing what actions Terraform will take to achieve the desired state defined in the configuration.
+- Terraform plan creates an execution plan, showing what actions Terraform will take to achieve the desired state.

 #### What is Terraform’s “target” argument and how can it be useful?
 - The “target” argument in Terraform allows you to specify a single resource or module to be targeted for an operation.